statisticalbiotechnology/cb2030/questions/clustering.md

 > GMMs are great to mimic general probabilistic distributions, and are hence frequently used in [Bayesian modelling](https://en.wikipedia.org/wiki/Mixture_model#Examples).

 1. Using several Gaussians in GMM to create a density estimator of a dataset would create peaks at each cluster center.
 The number of peaks would change with the number of cluster centers.
 This seems to create artificial probability “hotspots” that were not present in the original data.
 Could this be an issue, and if so - how can it be solved?
 (Ideally, only one probability distribution would exist for one group of data.)
 > Not sure I understand.
-FIXME.

 1. GMM is considered to be more of a density estimator rather than a clustering method.
 Why is GMM only used as a clustering method when the data set is simple?
 > Because it is a nice algorithm.